mswift42/mustang-theme/README.md

 **M-x package-install** mustang-theme

-To use the mustang theme when starting emacs:
+To use the mustang theme when starting emacs, add this to your init.el:

     (load-theme 'mustang)